robertdavidgraham/wc2/README.md

-There have been multiple articles lately implementing the classic `wc` program in various programming languages, to prove they can be "just as fast" as C. They suffer from three
+There have been multiple articles lately implementing the classic `wc` program in various programming languages, to prove they can be "just as fast" as C.

-flaws:
-* they only solve a subset of the problem, so of course they are faster doing ASCII processing when the real program is decoding UTF-8
-* they don't analyze `wc` performance, such as how it runs at different speeds for different inputs, or how close they getting to an ideal machine language version
-* strait computation like this is easy for JITs to optimize, so every programming language should rival C in speed
+In this project, we implement word-count using a different algorithm.
+In particular, we implement it using an *asynchronous state machine parser*.

-This project creates optimized versions of `wc`, a trivial version that only processes ASCII text
+This project contains three versions of this:
-(`wc2a`), and a complex one that properly handles Unicode UTF-8 text files (`wc2u`) -- including rejecting overlong encodings.

-Two versions of each program are provided, one in C, and one in JavaScript.
-We show that JavaScript with a JIT (Node.js) can indeed rival C in performance for such straight computations.

-The algorithm used by this project is that of an *asychronous state machine*.
-The code reads in text a buffer at a time, then parses it with the following code:
+* `wc2.c`
+    This is the primary implementation, using state-machines to process UTF-8 text.
+* `wc2o.c`
+    This is a simplified version in 25 lines of code, which obfuscates the "counting" aspect by highlights the "state-machine" aspect.
+* `wc2.js`
+    A JavaScript version, showing the algorithm in other languages.

+It also contains some additional tools:

+* `wctool`
+    To generate large files to test with containing such things as randomize UTF-8 text.
+* `wcdiff`
+    To find differences between two implementations of `wc`.
+* `wcstream`
+    Fragments a stream to demonstrate a bug in the macOS version.

+## The basic algorithm

+The algorithm reads input and passes each byte one at a time to a state-machine.
+It looks something like:

+    length = fread(buf, 1, sizeof(buf), fp);
-    for (i=0; i<length; i++)
+    for (i=0; i<length; i++) {
+        c = buf[i];
-        counts[state = table[state][buf[i]]]++;
+        state = table[state][c];
+        counts[state]++;
+    }

 This code is hard to understand, because it's a state-machine.
 All the work was done in setting up the state-machine, not